10 Different Types of Snakes in Montana

 Large open areas and breathtaking sites, such as the Glacier National Park, a massive reserve spanning into Canada, are some of Montana’s most well-known features.

-Of course, you might be concerned about the types of snakes in Montana and whether they are dangerous if you intend to go anywhere in the Big Sky State.
+Of course, if you intend to visit the Big Sky State, you might be concerned about the types of snakes in Montana and whether they are dangerous.

 In Montana, there is only one venomous species of snake to be concerned about: the prairie rattlesnake.